FaceTime Like A Pro (eBook)

 2. Tap Date & Time → Enable Set Automatically.

-6. Delete the app and reinstall It
+6. Delete the App and Reinstall It

-Proceed with caution; unless you have a cloud backup for the app, you’ll lose the data during the delete.
+Proceed with caution; unless you have a cloud backup for the app, you’ll lose the data during the deletion.
 For instance, if you don’t have an up-to-date backup for WhatsApp, all the recent chats and media will be lost.

 One solution for this may be to offload the app and this keeps the app data but only removes the app.